delivering-telemental-health-across-state-lines

 In order to deliver telemental health, Georgia Composite board rules require 6 (six) telemental health continuing education hours approved by an eligible professional association.

 Telemental health training hours are required once.
 You do not need to obtain the hours prior to each the biennial license renewal period.
-Minor provisions have been made for COVID-19 that allow you to practice for six weeks with minimum training.

 Required Telemental Health Supervisor Training

-In order to deliver telemental health supervision, Georgia Composite board rules require 6 (six) telemental health continuing education hours plus 3 (three) hours of supervising telemental health therapy approved by an eligible professional association such as LPCA or NBCC.
+In order to deliver telemental health supervision, Georgia Composite board rules require 6 (six) telemental health continuing education hours plus 3 (three) hours of supervising telemental health therapy approved by an eligible professional association such as LPCA or NBCC

 Again, the hours are required one time.
 You do not need to obtain the hours prior to expiration of each biennial license renewal period.